 Various anaesthetic techniques are possible.
 The operation usually takes 15 to 30 minutes.

-Your surgeon will make a cut over the ganglion and separate the ganglion from the nearby tendons, nerves and blood vessels.
-They will remove the ganglion.
+Your surgeon will separate the ganglion from the nearby tendons, nerves and blood vessels.
+They will remove the ganglion from where it comes out.

 What complications can happen?